 It’s not true (yet) that everyone is riding an e-bike these days, but sales have soared in recent years.

-Interestingly, as many as half the e-bike buyers of today are people who didn’t consider themselves a cyclist before their purchase.
 The motivations of e-cyclists vary, but the following are oft-cited reasons you might want to consider an e-bike:

 - You think riding a bike is fun and healthy, but don’t want to be limited by hilly routes, long distances or the logistics of arriving sweaty at your destination.